We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Trek’s lineup for kids also includes plenty of models with training wheels, ideal for the tiniest of riders who are still learning how to ride and balance a bike.

-Trek Roscoe 24 is a rigid mountain bike intended for kids, but it is as capable as any adult trail bike.
-This is a mid-fat model with 2.8″ wide tires and costs just $500.
+Trek Roscoe 24 is a rigid mountain bike intended for kids.
+It is as capable as any adult trail bike.
+This is a mid-fat model with 2.8″ wide tires and costs just $550.

 Roscoe 24 is the perfect first serious mountain bike for any child who loves riding on trails.
 It will help them develop control and the wide tires will give them more than enough confidence in all situations.